China's Huawei sees Europe as stepping stone in Samsung/Apple rivalry

 Targeting Huawei, the chairman of the U.S. Federal Communications Commission said last week it planned to take "proactive steps" to ensure the integrity of the country's communications supply chain. (reut.rs/2GdqN5L)

-(This version of the story corrects to fix RIC in first paragraph, typo in headline)

-Reporting by Mathieu Rosemain and Eric Auchard; Additional reporting by Sijia Jiang, editing by Louise Heavens
+Reporting by Mathieu Rosemain and Eric Auchard; Additional reporting by Sijia Jiang, editing by Louise Heavens and David Evans